hacs/integration/docs/usage/settings.md

 But you can add any other repository that meets the requirements, to do so go to the "SETTINGS" tab.

+**NB!: Don't try to add a users configuration repository, you _may_ be able to add it but it will not give you the result you expect.**

 ![custom_repositories](../images/custom_repositorylist.PNG)

 Add the url to the repository under "CUSTOM REPOSITORIES" and select a `type` before clicking the "save icon".